 |Official languages||English, Shona Ndebele, Tonga, Kalanga, Venda|

 |Ethnic groups||Shona and Ndebele|

-The Zimbabwean population includes the majority black Africans, most of who are indigenous Shona and Ndebele.
+The Zimbabwean population includes the native Africans, most of whom are indigenous Shona and Ndebele.
 Besides these major ethnic groups, there are also migrant citizens mainly from sub-Saharan Africa.
 Besides these foreigners resident in Zimbabwe, there are also a number of other local indigenous ethnic minorities scattered in different corners of the country and these include the Tonga, the Tawara, Venda and Kalanga people.
 As at 2012, the population of people in Zimbabwe stood at 13 061 239.